Seteco/Somorrostro/statsd.md

 - `memory mode` sets the memory mode for all charts of the application.
 The default is the global default for netdata (not the global default for statsd private charts).
 - `history` sets the size of the round robin database for this application.
 The default is the global default for netdata (not the global default for statsd private charts).

+`[dictionary]` defines name-value associations.
+These are used to renaming metrics, when added to synthetic charts.
+Metric names are also defined at each `dimension` line.
+However, using the dictionary dimension names can be declared globally, for each app and is the only way to rename dimensions when using patterns.
+Of course the dictionary can be empty or missing.

 Then, you can add any number of charts.
 Each chart should start with `[id]`.
 The chart will be called `app_name.id`.  `family` controls the submenu on the dashboard. `context` controls the alarm templates. `priority` controls the ordering of the charts on the dashboard.
 The rest of the settings are informational.

 You can add any number of metrics to a chart, using `dimension` lines.
 These lines accept 5 space separated parameters: